My Honest Review of a Celebrity Silhouette Balcony Cabin (With Photos)

 This was the biggest bathroom I’ve ever had on a cruise ship.
 Often cruise ship bathrooms are small and a bit cramped, but this one felt spacious and easy to move around in.

-The shower was a good size and had a plastic sliding door (no shower curtains here thankfully).
+The shower was a good size and had a plastic sliding door (no dreaded shower curtain thankfully).
 Shampoo, conditioner and shower gel were provided in refillable bottles attached to the wall, and there was also space for your own toiletries.

-Next to the sink was a storage unit with shelves, and under the counter were three drawers.
-Combined with the long mirror above the sink it felt more like a hotel bathroom than a cruise ship one.
-If you travel with lots of toiletries you will not run out of storage here.
+Next to the sink was a storage unit with shelves, and underneath were three drawers.
+A mirror ran above the counter, giving the space a bright, open feel.
+It felt more like a hotel bathroom than a typical cruise ship one.
+If you travel with lots of toiletries, you’ll have no problem finding space for everything here.

 Balcony